rdk/p2rank/README.md

 ### Description

 P2Rank is a stand-alone command line program that predicts ligand-binding pockets from a protein structure.
 It achieves high prediction success rates without relying on an external software for computation of complex features or on a database of known protein-ligand templates.

+Version 2.4 adds support for `.cif` input and contains a special profile for predictions on AlphaFold models.

 ### Requirements